RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 reports now to come from the highest probability time in the past.

 ![](figures/explain-convolution-1.png)<!-- -->

+==RZhao: this is little confusing at first glance.
+Little more explanation about gamma distribution might be helpful.==

 In `macpan2` we typically have a model that doesn’t account for delayed reporting and we want to update it to do so before fitting to data.
 One